Two dead in Virginia Tech University shooting

 Police at a televised news conference declined to say whether they suspected a murder-suicide and offered no motive for the crime, citing an ongoing investigation.

+A few dozen students gathered on Thursday evening at a memorial for that attack, talking quietly among themselves.
+At a stone memorializing one of the victims, a student left a note on orange paper.
+It read: "We are the hokies," the name of the school's sports teams.
+"We will prevail."

-In Thursday's incident, the gunman walked up and shot dead a four-year veteran of the campus police force during a routine traffic stop, police said.
+In Thursday's incident, the gunman walked up and shot to death a four-year veteran of the campus police force during a routine traffic stop, police said.

 The man then fled on foot toward a nearby parking lot, and a body was later found there along with a gun, police said.